WilliamsPaleoLab/Geography523/Wk5_RNeotoma/G920Lab5_NeotomaR_Exercise.md

 And note that if you look at the names of the objects in the new `download` object (using `names(devil_pollen_p25)`, there is now a `full.counts` object.
 This allows you to continue using the original counts, while also retaining the new compiled counts.

 #### Visualization and Analysis: One Site
-As you know, the true power comes from passing Neotoma data to other R packages.
-Here we will show the steps for simple plotting using the `analogue` package.
-For your own exercise, you'll prepare data for passing to `rioja`.
+The larger goal here is to pass Neotoma data to other R packages for visualization and analysis.
+Here we will show how to prepare data for passing to the `analogue` package.
+Later, you'll prepare data for passing to `rioja`.

-Note: to make it clear which functions come from the `analogue` package we will use `analogue::` before the function names.
-This is optional but good practice when you are using many R packages (in case both use the same name for a function).
+Note: to make it clear which functions come from the `analogue` package we will use `analogue::` before each function name.
+This is optional but good practice when using many R packages (just in case two packages have used the same name for a function).

 `library("analogue")`